Feelings Are Not Facts: 7 Emotional Shifts That Change How You Think Instantly

 How to deal with feelings As Facts?

 Scientist Anabel Jensen estimates that the body processes emotions in six seconds or less.
-Extended emotional states beyond this point indicate a deliberate decision to maintain such emotions.
+Emotional states beyond this point indicate a deliberate decision to maintain them.
 Although helpful in life-threatening situations, such as escaping a predator, prolonged emotions might not always benefit us.

 If someone doesn’t reply to your message right away, it’s simple to believe they don’t think you’re important anymore and are ignoring you.

-But since they might have been involved in something else earlier, these acts are motivated more by a sense of mistrust than by facts.
+But since they might have been involved in something else earlier, these acts are motivated more by mistrust than by facts.
 Distinguish feelings from facts, to avoid misunderstandings and stop worrying about nothing!

 It’s easy to mistake our emotional response for absolute truths.
 But the reality is that feelings are not facts.
 Being able to distinguish between thoughts and feelings is part of our emotional intelligence.